adap/flower/doc/source/ref-changelog.md

   Resolved an issue that prevented SuperLink from functioning correctly when using the `SimulationEngine` executor.

-- **Fix FAB file packaging** ([#4571](https://github.com/adap/flower/pull/4571))
+- **Improve FAB build and install** ([#4571](https://github.com/adap/flower/pull/4571))

-  Resolved an issue where all files, including datasets, were unnecessarily included in the FAB file.
+  An updated FAB build and install process produces smaller FAB files and doesn't rely on `pip install` any more.
+It also resolves an issue where all files were unnecessarily included in the FAB file.
 The `flwr` CLI commands now correctly pack only the necessary files, such as `.md`, `.toml` and `.py`, ensuring more efficient and accurate packaging.

 - **Update** `embedded-devices` **example** ([#4381](https://github.com/adap/flower/pull/4381))